TEMPORARY RESIDENT VISA

 Visit Entry Requirements for a list of exempted countries

 Work permit visas are required for individuals who wish to take on employment in Canada.
 There are several types of work permits such as an Open Work Permit that allows the individual to work for any employer.
-A Post Graduate Work Permit Work Permit is a type of Open Work Permit which is granted to graduates from a Canadian college/university.

 Spousal visas allow the allow spouses, common-law partners, conjugal partners, parents/grandparents, dependents and other eligible family members to live in Canada permanently.